Google Cloud PostgreSQL (Edge)

 CREATE PUBLICATION active_employees FOR TABLE employees WHERE (active IS TRUE);

-In this case, as Hevo cannot determine the changes made in the departments object, it marks the object as inaccessible.
+In this case, as Hevo cannot determine the changes made in the employees object, it marks the object as inaccessible.

 • The publication specified in the Source configuration does not have the privileges to publish the changes from the UPDATE and DELETE operations.
 For example, suppose a publication is defined as follows: